ialbert/genescape-central/README.md

 ### Reducing the graph size

-We can pass the tree visualizer a list of genes or a list of GO ids, or even a mix of both.
+We can pass the tree visualizer a list of genes or a list of GO IDs, or even a mix of both.

-We run the `tree` command to visualize the relationships between the GO terms that includes all coverages:
+We run the `tree` command to visualize the relationships between the GO terms that include all coverages:

 ```console
 genescape tree genes.txt --mincov 1